guilhemmarchand/nmon-for-splunk/docs/Userguide.rst

 **Keys concepts of the app can be summarize as the following:**

 * The nmon core application is deployed to the Splunk search head level
-* The TA-nmon package available in the resources directory of the core app is deployed to *nix clients running the Splunk Universal Forwarder or full Splunk instance
+* The TA-nmon package is to be deployed to *nix clients running the Splunk Universal Forwarder or full Splunk instance
 * On search head / standalone instances, the core app can generate the nmon data without having to deploy the TA-nmon
 * When the nmon_helper input script starts, it attempts find the best suitable binary for your system or can fallback to locally nmon binary available
 * Once the nmon binary process has been started, the data collection begins until the current process ends. (each nmon process has a time to live)